Get the latest from TODAY

 A Food and Drug Administration (FDA) report released earlier this month found that more than 17 percent of avocados the agency tested for the foodborne pathogen listeria monocytogenes had the bacteria present on the skin.

-To reduce the risk of consuming the pathogen, the FDA recommends washing all produce thoroughly under running water before eating, cutting or cooking it — even if you are planning to totally remove the rind or peel off the produce first.
+To reduce the risk of consuming the pathogen, the FDA recommends washing all produce thoroughly under running water before eating, cutting or cooking it — even if you are planning to totally remove the rind or peel from the produce first.

-So is the potential for listeria contamination just one more scary food safety issue to worry about?
+Is the potential for listeria contamination just one more scary food safety issue to worry about?